MonashNovaRover/nova/nixfiles/doc/nixos.md

 Builds for `aarch64-linux` are also available.
 See the [complete Hydra jobset](https://hydra.ulna.leivenzon.id.au/jobset/nova/isos/latest-eval).

 The `workspace` variants are recommended for trying out all of the features before installing.
+As well as including all our software preinstalled, they ship with source code in `~/src` and build dependencies in the Nix store.
+You can boot the ISO and work on any package of ours immediately.

-Otherwise, the non-workspace variants are recommened for installation purposes.
+The non-workspace variants are recommened for pure installation purposes.
 [The GNOME Partition Editor (GParted)](https://gparted.org) is included in all `graphical` variants.

 Follow the NixOS [manual installation instructions](https://nixos.org/manual/nixos/unstable/index.html#sec-installation-manual).
 When the time comes to edit `configuration.nix`, follow the instructions below